openzipkin/brave-example/README.md

 performs this function.

 # Running the example
-To setup the demo, you need to start Frontend, Backend and Zipkin.
+To set up the demo, you need to start Frontend, Backend and Zipkin.
 You can do this using Java commands or Docker.

 Once the services start, open http://localhost:8081/